Submissions to our journal consist of the following components:

 Genes, mutations, genotypes, and alleles: Write in italics.
 Use the recommended name by consulting the appropriate genetic nomenclature database

 The manuscript should follow the following standard instruction for each element appear below.

-We are organizing the manuscript in to 4 sections
+We are organizing the manuscript into 4 sections

-Section III: Acknowledgments, References and Supporting Information Captions (if applicable)
+Section III: Acknowledgments, References, and Supporting Information Captions (if applicable)

 Supporting information files are uploaded separately.

-Submitted manuscript should follow the following criteria
+The submitted manuscript should follow the following criteria

-Title should not exceed 250 character length
+The title should not exceed 250 character length

-Specific, Precise, Descriptive and intelligible to readers outside the sphere.
+Specific, Precise, Descriptive, and intelligible to readers outside the sphere.